The Tattooist of Auschwitz: Plot

 The SS officers begin acting nervous and impulsive upon news that the Russian army is advancing.
 Camp documents are destroyed.
 Many prisoners are transferred out of Auschwitz, including Gita who in the rush tells Lale her surname is Furman.
 Lale is transferred to Mauthausen in Austria and then soon to another camp near Vienna.
 Lale escapes from the camp through a hole in the fence and, upon being found by Russian soldiers, is forced to work at a chalet that serves as headquarters for Russian soldiers due to his ability to speak both German and Russian.
 Every day he is escorted to town by a Russian soldier to procure young, attractive German women to come to parties at the chalet in the evening.
 He pays them with money and jewels.
 One day he is told that his escort is no longer necessary and he can take the car into town alone.
 Once there, he escapes and makes his way to his hometown to find his sister alive, but learns that his parents are still missing and that his older brother has died.

 Meanwhile, Gita has escaped her transport with three Polish women before making her way to Bratislava, Slovakia.

-Lale then heads to Bratislava to find Gita, knowing that many Slovakian prisoners are being sent there.
+Lale then heads to Bratislava to find Gita, knowing that many Slovak prisoners are being sent there.
 He waits two weeks at a train station and then spots her in a street.
 The pair kneel down and tell each other they love each other.
 Lale asks if Gita will marry him and she agrees.

-Characters

-Lale Sokolov

-The narrator of the book is 25-year-old Slovakian Jew from Krompachy, Lale (Lali) Sokolov, who meets a young woman while serving as the Tätowierer in Auschwitz II-Birkenau from 1942 until 1945.
-He falls in love with the woman, Gita, during his years of imprisonment, and vows to marry and start a family with her once they are free.
-Lale consistently puts himself in danger to help his friends and himself survive while in Auschwitz-Birkenau labour camp.

-Gita

-Gita is a young Jewish woman from Slovakia who meets Lale in Auschwitz II-Birkenau.
-She meets Lale as he tattoos her identification number on her arm.
-She and Lale meet with each other regularly and eventually agree they will remain together once they are free from imprisonment.
-Gita falls ill with typhus and is hidden from guards by her friends to save her from being sent to the gas chambers.
-Gita's friends, Ivana and Dana, and Lale keeps Gita alive using various tactics.